webxos/macroslow/README.md

 ## 📜 **MAML: Markdown as Medium Language**

 ### Overview
 MAML redefines Markdown as a **living, executable container**—a "USB-C" for API gateways, enabling seamless data transfer, context management, and agent orchestration.
-Built for the AI and quantum era, MAML integrates with the Model Context Protocol (MCP), Quantum Retrieval-Augmented Generation (RAG), and advanced security layers.✨
+Built for the AI and quantum era, MAML integrates with the Model Context Protocol (MCP), Quantum Retrieval-Augmented Generation (RAG), and advanced security layers. ✨

 **Copyright:** © 2025 Webxos.
 All Rights Reserved.
-The MAML concept, `.maml.md` format, and extended features (e.g., Quantum Context Layers, Dynamic Execution Blocks) are Webxos’s intellectual property, licensed under MIT for research and prototyping with attribution.✨
+The MAML concept, `.maml.md` format, and extended features (e.g., Quantum Context Layers, Dynamic Execution Blocks) are Webxos’s intellectual property, licensed under MIT for research and prototyping with attribution. ✨

 ## 📋 **Features**